 In this article, we share a few case studies on how companies growth hack their traffic using infographics.
 It’s a powerful tool that you can learn to apply similar tactics for your organization.
 These are examples of growth hacking with infographics done right.

 Stats don’t lie

 For starters, check out an infographic published by B2B Marketing Infographics that illustrates some interesting statistics from MDG Advertising blog in using visual content in social media marketing.

-The statistics provided are compelling enough to dictate that any social strategy your company is currently involved must involve visuals or otherwise you are likely to be losing out in the attracting the readers’ attention war.
+The statistics provided are compelling enough to dictate that any social strategy your company is currently running must involve visuals.
+Otherwise, you are likely to be losing out in the attracting the readers’ attention war.